influxdata/docs-v2/content/influxdb/v2.1/query-data/influxql/view-functions/aggregates.md

 ---

 Use aggregate functions to assess, aggregate, and return values in your data.
-Each aggregate function below covers **syntax** including which parameters can be passed to the function, and and **examples** of when to use the function.
+Each aggregate function below covers **syntax** including parameters to pass to the function, and **examples** of how to use the function.
+Examples use [NOAA water sample data](/influxdb/v2.4/reference/sample-data/#noaa-water-sample-data).

 - [COUNT()](#count)
 - [DISTINCT()](#distinct)